Creating a file upload form in HTML: a developer's tutorial

 Setting up a basic file upload form in HTML

-To create a basic HTML file upload form, use the <form>
+Create a basic HTML file upload form using the <form>

 <form action="/upload" method="post" enctype="multipart/form-data">